 Underlying social attitudes about the role of women are, arguably, some of the biggest barriers India’s women face.
-Men do not want their daughters or wives to go out to earn money.
+Traditionally men didn’t like their daughters or wives to earn money.
 For them, working with other men is equivalent to compromising women’s purity and safety.
-Furthermore, families perceives women’s absence at home alters the well being of the entire family, and upbringing of the children.
-Some families look down upon women’s earnings.
+Furthermore, people perceive women’s absence at home negatively impacts the well-being of the entire family and the upbringing of the children.
+Some families look down upon women’s attempts at economic freedom.

-In some cases, women raised with orthodox values, often feel guilty of seeking career opportunities or higher education.
-For instance, in high school, a girl told me that she would never work as she thought by doing so she would block the career opportunity of a guy!
+In some cases, women raised with orthodox values, often feel guilty about seeking career opportunities or higher education.
+For instance, in high school, a girl told me that she would never work as she thought by doing so she would steal the career opportunity of a guy!

-World Economic Forum suggested, if Government compensates the unpaid work done by Indian women in the same way as paid work, it would contribute $0.3 trillion to India’s economic output.
-Indian women do most this unpaid work willingly and it provide great satisfaction to them and their families.
+World Economic Forum suggested, if the Government compensates the unpaid work done by Indian women in the same way as paid work, it would contribute $0.3 trillion to India’s economic output.
+Indian women do most of this unpaid work willingly and it provides great satisfaction to them and their families.

 Lack of opportunities

-The opportunities for educated women in small and medium sized towns are so limited that they prefer not to work.
-The situation is much better in big cities where the opportunities are more diverse.
-Though in rural areas women do participate in the agriculture work, and in large cities many women work in service industries.
-In absence of suitable opportunities, opting out of the work force seems like a natural choice for Indian women.
+In rural areas, women do participate in agricultural work.
+The situation is somewhat better in big cities where the opportunities are more diverse.
+In large cities, women primarily work in service industries.
+The opportunities for educated women in small and medium-sized towns are extremely limited.
+In the absence of suitable opportunities, opting out of the workforce seems like a natural choice for many.

 Gender Discrimination at work

-Companies do not want to hire or promote women to leadership or management positions as they can’t stay late at work, are not flexible to travel etc. Most of the men in leadership roles work round the clock while their wives take care of the families.
-Unfortunately, Indian society is still not matured enough to imagine that the reverse could also be true.
+Companies do not usually prefer to hire or promote women to senior leadership positions citing their inability to stay late at work, or travel.
+Most of the men in leadership roles in private companies have mandatory round-the-clock work schedules, making them heavily dependent on their female partners for personal and childcare duties.
+Unfortunately, Indian society is still not mature enough to imagine that the reverse could also be true.

-Companies reserve the low paying and less responsible jobs for women.
-It’s usually hard for women to stick to these types of jobs for a long time or trying to make a career out of these jobs, if there are no absolute financial need.
-These positions have very less chances to convert into senior positions.
+In many companies, low-paying and less rewarding jobs are reserved for women.
+These positions have very few opportunities to transition into senior positions.
+It’s usually hard for many to stick to these types of jobs or try to make a career out of these roles, especially when there is no absolute financial need.

 India is home to about 25 percent of all women affected by gender inequality worldwide.
-It ranks 112 out of 153 countries in the world in gender gap.
-The gap is one of the worst in the world in economic participation and health and safety of women.
-Lack of women’s economic independence is related to the high prevalence of domestic violence, forced marriage, and murder of girls and women.
-Working improves women’s decision-making power, access to assets and reduces the rates of domestic violence.
+It ranks 112 out of 153 countries in the world in the gender gap.
+The gap is one of the worst in the world in economic participation and the health and safety of women.
+The lack of women’s economic independence is related to the high prevalence of domestic violence, economic abuse, forced marriage, and murder of girls and women.
+Not having any work or money doesn’t only make women more vulnerable to abuse, discrimination, and violence, but also makes it impossible for them to escape abusive relations.
+Economic empowerment improves women’s decision-making power, and access to assets and reduces the rates of domestic violence.

-According to a noteworthy Mckinsy report, India could add $700 billion of additional GDP in 2025, by achieving gender parity in economic participation.
-It will also help bring 68 million more women into the economy over this period.
+According to a noteworthy Mckinsey report, India could add $700 billion of additional GDP in 2025, if women in India equally participate in the workforce.
+It will also help bring 68 million more women into the economy over this period by achieving gender parity in economic participation.

 How can we improve the current situation?

-This is a complex issue and need the involvement of different stakeholders.
-Government, civil societies and nonprofits must educate people to promote awareness about –
+It needs sustained efforts from government and non-profit organizations to improve women’s participation in the labor force.
+Government, civil societies, and nonprofits must educate people to promote awareness about –

-- the fact that women’s participation in workforce doesn’t negatively affect the children and families
+- the fact that women’s participation in the workforce doesn’t negatively affect the children and families

-- and importance of sharing childcare and domestic work responsibilities between men and women
+- the importance of sharing childcare and domestic work responsibilities between men and women

-Different stakeholders should work together to create women friendly jobs, robust policies and safe work-environments.
-All workplaces should have strict no discrimination policies for women.
-Government must support women to set-up small businesses where they can hire or engage other women.
+Different stakeholders should work together to create women-friendly jobs, robust policies, and safe work environments.
+All workplaces should have strict no-discrimination policies for women.
+The government must support and encourage women to set up small businesses where they can hire or engage other women.

-Crating more opportunities, and addressing the underlying cultural factors should be the primary focus.
-Despite all the efforts, It might take several years to completely change the attitude of people towards women’s career and economic independence.
+Creating more opportunities, and addressing the underlying cultural factors should be the primary focus.
+Despite all the efforts, It might take several years to completely change the attitude of people toward women’s careers and economic independence.